 - Information and support

-- Lymphoedema service
+- Lymphoedema assessment and referral

 - Multi-Disciplinary Team (MDT) approach